Important Rider Info

 Join us on social media:

-Meet other riders, ask questions and find out more about the ride on our Facebook page.
+Meet other riders, ask questions and find out more about the ride on our Facebook and Instagram.

 Tandem riders are welcome.
 Each rider must register separately to receive their own bib number.

 Each year we welcome over 2,000 riders from around the United States and the globe.
 Santa Fe is at an altitude of 7,000 feet and typically the weather is cool in the morning, warming up quickly as the sun climbs in the sky.
 Dressing in layers that can be shed and having a lightweight windbreaker is essential.
 Each rider must come prepared with large water bottles, spare tube & patch kit, pump, tire changing tools, sunscreen and lip-balm.
 The route is rural and the few stores along the route may not be open.

 Friday May 19th and Saturday, May 20st

 - For on-site packet pick-up/registration, pre-order merchandise, and the vintage bike show, there is paid parking in the Railyard on Camino de la Familia, and the Railyard parking garage.
 More info about parking in the Railyard is available at www.railyardsantafe.com/north-railyard/.